Introduction to IoT: Key Technologies of IoT

 \subsection{Cloud Solutions}

 IoT cloud solutions offer various services like real-time data collection, data transmission, monitoring, data analytics, improved decision-making, and device management.
 These services are available on a pay-as-you-use basis, allowing users to pay only for the services they actually use.
-Cloud services are becoming increasingly popular, and cloud-based architectures are discussed in detail in Section \ref{sec:architecture}.
 Cloud platforms can be integrated into numerous domains, including healthcare, smart cities, agriculture, education, and supply chain management.
-For simplicity purpose, Table \ref{tab:cloudPlatform} presents several popular platforms in the agriculture domain \cite{ray2018survey}.
+For simplicity, Table \ref{tab:cloudPlatform} presents several popular platforms in the agriculture domain \cite{ray2018survey}.